Emerald Buddha

 The Emerald Buddha (พระแก้วมรกต Phra Kaeo Morakot, or พระพุทธมหามณีรัตนปฏิมากร Phra Phuttha Maha Mani Rattana Patimakon, lit.
-'Statue of the Great Emerald Buddha') is an image of the meditating Gautama Buddha seated in a meditative posture, made of a semi-precious green stone (jasper rather than emerald or jade), clothed in gold, and about 66 cm tall.
+'Statue of the Great Emerald Buddha') is an image of the meditating Gautama Buddha seated in a meditative posture, made of a semi-precious green stone (jasper or jade rather than emerald), clothed in gold, and about 66 cm tall.
 The image is considered the sacred palladium of Thailand.
 It is housed in the Temple of the Emerald Buddha (Wat Phra Kaew) on the grounds of the Grand Palace in Bangkok.

 Origin myths

 Sinhalese origin according to the Jinakalamali

 The legend of the Emerald Buddha is related in number of sources such as Jinakalamali, Amarakatabuddharupanidana, and in particular Ratanabimbavamsa or The Chronicle of the Emerald Buddha written in Pali by Brahmarājaprajña in the 15th century (the oldest extant manuscript dates only to 1788).
+Michel Lorrillard places the Amarakaṭabuddharūpanidāna in the third quarter of the 16th century and groups it with the Aḍḍhabhāgabuddharūpanidāna, the earliest account of the Phra Bang, as examples of a literary form known in Lan Na and probably earlier in Sukhothai, used to confer sanctity on images of Tai manufacture.
 The story is a mix of fact and fables with some variations to the story.
 According to the legend, the Emerald Buddha was created in 43 BCE by a sage named Nagasena in the city of Pataliputra (today's Patna), India.
 Nagasena allegedly had the help of the deities, Vishnu and Indra, 500 years after Buddha attained Nibbana.
 He was said to have predicted:

 This figure of the Buddha is assuredly going to give to religion the most brilliant importance in five lands, that is in Lankadvipa (Sri Lanka), Ramalakka, Dvaravati, Chieng Mai and Lan Chang (Laos).

-Arrival in Cambodia according to Cambodian Royal Chronicles

-According to Cambodian Royal Chronicles as compiled by Ros Chantrabot, the legends state that after remaining in Pataliputra for three hundred years, The Emerald Buddha was taken to what is now Sri Lanka to save it from a civil war.
-The Emerald Buddha then arrived in Cambodia, giving its name to the place as Russey Keo.
-When the Thais attacked Angkor Wat in 1432 following the ravages of bubonic plague, the Emerald Buddha was taken to Ayutthaya, Kamphaeng Phet, Laos and finally Chiang Rai, where the ruler of the city hid it until it was rediscovered in 1434.

-Burmese Chronicles

-A version of the legend states that in 457, King Anawrahta of Burma sent a mission to Ceylon to ask for Buddhist scriptures and the Emerald Buddha, to help spread Buddhism in his realm.
-These requests were granted, but the ship lost its way in a storm during the return voyage and somehow landed in Cambodia.